Code-Institute-Submissions/us-equity-markets-2017/README.md

 # US Equity Markets 2017

 This website is a **SPA** (Single Page Application) `Data Visualisation Dashboard Interface` which harnesses, the incredible power of [D3.js](https://d3js.org/) created by Mike Bostock.
-The primary target audiences are users who wish to gain an overview analysis of US equities priced under USD50 per equity, at 2017 year end.
+The primary target audience is any user who wants to gain an overview and analysis of the US Equities priced under USD50, at 2017 year end.

 This SPA site provides users with a drop-down selector, pie charts, bar charts and a scatter plot chart.
 Providing data visualisation across various dimensions i.e. number of equities, market capitalisation, volume, price, sector, industry and domiciled country.